 Our first early evening stop is to the Albert Dock and the surrounding area.
 A good way to tick one building off of the list and get some food before the show.
 The Albert Dock is one of the buildings from the book ”1001 Buildings you Must See Before you Die”.
 I have to say personally I was more impressed by the Liver building and other buildings that surround the Albert Dock although I think the wind and heavy rain may have influenced my opinion slightly.

 Here are some of the pics I took of the buildings that I fell in love with.

 The Cunard Building – Some closer pictures of this spectacularly detailed building.

 Beautiful detailing on the side of this building

 The all important Liver Building

-But it was this art deco gem was my personal favourite.
+It was this art deco gem was my personal favourite.
 More stunning detail coming up

 This was a truly stunning building and I was quite shocked to discover that it was only a ventilation building.
 (The Mersey Tunnel Ventilation Station).